jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 > I'm convinced that the black fog was originally intended to play a bigger part in general gameplay.
 Whenever we encounter it, it's like a barrier we need to cross to reach our next destination (whether it's for the main story or optional).
 And the characters will always comment on how dangerous the fog is when they pass through.

-> I would not be surprised if there was a game mechanic planned which had to be dropped during development—perhaps it didn't enhance the game at all, it proved too difficult, or it wasn't finished in time for the publication deadline.
+> I would not be surprised if there was a game mechanic planned which had to be scrapped during development—perhaps it didn't enhance the game at all, it proved too difficult, or it wasn't finished in time for the release deadline.

 > My favourite hypothesis is that our party could hide in the fog to avoid detection from Moebius or other colonies (which ended up being addressed in a different way in Chapter 5).
 More likely, it could have served to harm the party, perhaps if you spent too long in it—you would have to take care not to be caught in combat in the fog.
 But it would be pretty frustrating to die to that kind of circumstance.